 Who doesn’t love french fries?
 And to get paid to eat them is a no-brainer!

-The market research office is not far from my home so I was able to swing by on my way home from work.
+The market research office is not far from my home so I was able to swing after dropping the kids off at school.
 I signed in and chatted with some other members of the test panel in the waiting room.